Cycling Mont Ventoux, France is top of many people’s must-do list of rides. It’s a giant of a mountain that’s steeped in cycling legend.

 If you’re wondering where to base yourself for a Mont Ventoux cycling holiday, we’d suggest either:

 Alternatively, base yourself in the Luberon.
 We think it’s one of the best places to cycle in France.
 It offers fabulous riding on quiet roads to ancient perched villages, abbeys, castles, lavender fields and vineyards.
-The terrain is varied, and there are routes that will appeal to all: from flat valley riding to rolling hills.
+There are routes to suit a wide range of cyclists, from gentle valley rides to rolling roads through the hills.
+And, for those targeting Mont Ventoux, it’s just around the corner.
 And, for those targeting Mont Ventoux, it’s just around the corner.

 Want to cycle Mont Ventoux?

-In this guide, you’ll find detailed information on the routes up Ventoux as well as some awesome rides in the Luberon.
+In this guide, you’ll find detailed information on the three paved routes up Ventoux as well as some awesome rides in the Luberon.

 Routes: Cycling Mont Ventoux and beyond